 About Apple ID security questions

-- Choose your new security questions, then enter the answers.
+- Choose your new security questions and their answers, then select Update.